Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 The best things to do in South Beach

-- Take a relaxing stroll along South Pointe Park at the southern tip of South Beach.
-Here you can soak up views of the epic Miami skyline, and gain real perspective of this beautiful beachside city.
+• Take a relaxing stroll or cyclone up to South Pointe Park at the southern tip of South Beach.
+Here you can soak up views of the epic Miami skyline, and gain real perspective of this beautiful beach side city.
+Also, a great spot to watch the cruise ships depart!

-- Chill in the shade under the palms of Lummus Park, located behind South Beach and besides Ocean Drive.
-Watch locals play a lively game of volleyball or tanned girls and guys on rollerblades speeding by.
+• Chill in the shade under the palms of Lummus Park, located behind South Beach and besides Ocean Drive.
+Watch locals play a lively game of volleyball, or girls and guys on rollerblades speeding by.

-- Enjoy a guided tour of the Art Deco District with a local from the Miami Design Preservation League (MDPL).
+• Enjoy a guided tour of the Art Deco District with a local from the Miami Design Preservation League (MDPL).
 The guides are local historians and architects who are passionate about conserving this unique architectural style.
 They’ve successfully fought to establish a protection act, meaning that none of the buildings can be demolished or modified.
 They’ll share fascinating insights on the history of the area.
 You can also learn about other buildings built in the architectural design known as Mediterranean Revival or Miami Modern (MiMo).
-Or why not join a South Beach Art Deco Bike Tour?
+Or why not join a South Beach Art Deco Bike Tour (around £36)?

 The best places to eat in South Beach

-- The stunning Hispanic area of Espanola Way.
+• The stunning Hispanic area of Espanola Way.
 Here you can enjoy excellent tapas under the twinkling street lights, and flamenco dancing in the road.
 This fully pedestrianised area was re-opened in 2017 and is definitely worth a visit.
-Make sure to have dinner at Tapas y Tintos one night.
-It’s definitely one of the best spots for traditional tapas in Miami, as well as paella and sangria, of course!
+Make sure to have dinner at Havana1957 or Mercato Della Pescheria – two great dinner spots I recommend!

-- Another foodie hotspot in South Beach is the awesome Time Out Market.
-Sample cuisine from around the world in a lively and laid-back setting.
-Also nearby is the Lincoln Eatery, another food hall that is the perfect spot for a few light bites.
+• Another foodie hotspot in South Beach is the Lincoln Eatery, a food hall that is the perfect spot for a few light bites.

 Or why not join a locally run South Beach food tour to show you the best of the area?
-Book a fun foodie tour in South Beach directly here.
+Book a fun foodie tour in South Beach directly here (around £52 per person).

 Where to stay in South Beach